 Tanneries may find it difficult to find affordable workers’ compensation insurance because your business is considered high-risk for employees.
 Tannery operators should work with an independent insurance agent who has experience helping high-risk employers find workers’ compensation coverage.

-Contact an agent in the Trusted Choice® network for advice, consultation and free quotes for comprehensive manufacturing insurance.
+Contact an agent in our network for advice, consultation and free quotes for comprehensive manufacturing insurance.